-Don't fall foul of these common missteps or you could find your policy won't protect you when the worst happens...
+Don't fall foul of these common missteps or you could find your policy won't cover you if disaster strikes...

-Offering protection from everything from flooding to burglaries, home insurance is essential for every responsible homeowner, but it's not enough to simply purchase a policy.
+Offering cover from everything from flooding to burglaries, home insurance is essential for every responsible homeowner, but it's not enough to simply purchase a policy.

 A spokesperson for Direct Line says: “It is important that customers notify their insurer of any changes to their circumstances and provide the correct information.
 Failure to do so could invalidate their policy or lead to claims being rejected.”